marcellobeltrami/RNA_seq_pipe/README.md

 ## Overview

 This script automates a basic RNA-Seq data analysis workflow.
-It assumes that you have previously run an installation script, generated a specific directory structure, and have the necessary tools installed.
+It assumes that you have previously run an installation script.

 ## Assumptions